 There are 8 Vitamin C products under The Ordinary brand.
-5 Pure Vitamin C and 3 that are derivatives which have no conflicts.
+5 are Pure Vitamin C and 3 are derivatives.
+The derivatives can be used with everything except The Ordinary Niacinamide Powder.
 If you´re new to skincare, one of the derivatives would be a great option for you.

 PURE VITAMIN C (conflicts)